Ronnie Earl

 Ronnie Earl (born Ronald Horvath, March 10, 1953, Queens, New York, United States) is an American blues guitarist and music instructor.

+Earl who grew up collecting various music records, pursued a degree in special education and education at Boston University.
+He became interested in guitar after attending a Muddy Waters concert and began playing in the Boston blues scene.
+He later joined the band Roomful of Blues and started a solo career in 1986.
+In 1984, Earl formed his band, The Broadcasters, which released multiple albums over the years.
+Diagnosed with medical ailments in 2000, he scaled back on touring and later reformed the Broadcasters with a new lineup.
+As a four-time Blues Music Award winner for Guitar Player of the Year, Earl has also been an associate professor of guitar at Berklee College of Music and released an instructional video.
+His band, Ronnie Earl and the Broadcasters, celebrated their 30th anniversary in 2018 and released their 26th studio album, Mercy Me, in 2022.

 Career

 Earl collected blues, jazz, rock and soul records while growing up.
 He studied American History at C.W.
 Post College on Long Island for a year and a half, then moved to Boston to pursue a Bachelor's Degree in Special Education and Education at Boston University where he would graduate in 1975.
 He spent a short time teaching handicapped children.
 During his college years, he attended a Muddy Waters concert at the Jazz Workshop in Boston.
 After seeing Waters perform, Earl took a serious interest in the guitar, which he had first picked up in 1973.
 His first job was as a rhythm guitarist at The Speakeasy, a blues club in Cambridge, Massachusetts.
 In addition to playing in the Boston blues scene, Earl traveled twice by Greyhound Bus to Chicago, where he was introduced to the Chicago blues scene by Koko Taylor.

 Later he traveled to New Orleans and Austin, Texas, where he spent time with Kim Wilson, Jimmie Vaughan and The Fabulous Thunderbirds.
 In 1979, he joined the band Roomful of Blues as lead guitarist.

 He began performing solo in 1986, in addition to playing with Roomful of Blues, and he released his first solo album on the Black Top Records label with a quartet that focused on blues instrumentals.
 After leaving Roomful of Blues, he began collaborations with contemporaries Ron Levy, Jerry Portnoy, Earl King, Jimmy Rogers, and Jimmy Witherspoon.